This manual is for BookmarkFS, version 0.1.6.

 The function should not overwrite existing bookmark storage, unless

-program on what to do with each invalid
+on what to do with invalid bookmark names.

 Like backends, filesystem-check handlers are typically built into shared libraries, and are installed as: